Smone5/P6-Network-Graph/README.md

 ## Installation
 Oracle P6, Microsoft Excel and Gephi (2010 or greater) must be installed.
-The Excel scripts are were designed and tested in Excel 2010.
-The data was only tested and used in Gephi 0.9.1 only.
+The Excel scripts were designed and tested in Excel 2010.
+The data was only tested and used in Gephi 0.9.1.
 The reports and data came from Oracle P6 version 8.3.
 These instructions assume basic working knowledge of Oracle P6, Microsoft Excel and Gephi.

 ## Usage
 1. In Oracle P6, import the report "P6 Nodes Export Report.erp"